knpuniversity/javascript/knpu/ep4-reactjs/prop-types.md

 ## PhpStorm ❤️'s PropTypes!

 I love it!
 Enough fun: let's re-add the prop.
-But check it out!
-We're getting auto-complete!!
+Woh!
+We're now getting auto-complete!!
 Yeaaa!
 PhpStorm *reads* the `propTypes` and uses them to help us out.
-Booya!

 *And*, in `RepLogList`, before, we had big red warnings when we referenced our props.
 That came from ESLint: it was telling us that we forgot to add the prop